arjun-holland/DSA/Hash Table/sp/Hash Table/0- Patterns Explanation.md

-            Tip : When we got a equation in three or more then three variable use the prefix , suffix arrays to track the max or min elements present before and after at the i'th index and use them.
+            Tip : When we got a equation in three or more then three variable use the prefix , suffix arrays to track the max or min elements present before and after at the i'th index and use them. or
+                   When we need to take the elments from the starting and ending of array use prefix and sufix resfectively Take elements from starting -> prefix
+                        Take elements from ending -> suffix
 ```

 ```